Compute

 2. Locate the row containing a target vulnerability and click Fix in the Operation column.

 Alternatively, you can select all target vulnerabilities and click Fix above the vulnerability list to fix vulnerabilities in batches.
-To fix vulnerabilities of all servers, click Fix with no need of selecting any servers.
+To fix all vulnerabilities, click Fix with no need of selecting any servers.

 3. In the displayed dialog box, confirm the number of vulnerabilities to be fixed and the number of affected assets.